-Only courses numbered 400-499 and 500-599 carry graduate credit.
+Only courses which are numbered 400-499 and 500-599 and which are taught by members of the graduate faculty carry graduate credit.
 Not more than fifty per cent of the credit counted toward a degree may be earned in courses numbered 400-499.

 Some college courses numbered in the 400's carry only undergraduate credit.
-Only those courses listed in this catalog carry graduate credit.
+Only those courses listed in this catalog or in the supplement for 1958-1959 carry graduate credit.